-While the Bree Collaborative convenes private and public healthcare stakeholders and provides clinical guidelines to support the delivery of high-quality, affordable healthcare, preventing progression of diabetes and managing care for people with diabetes is a multifaceted challenge that requires the collective efforts of various sectors outside of healthcare.
-Traditionally the healthcare system has focused solely on the individual factors that influence health, such as diet, exercise, and family medical history, among others.
-Research on the Social Determinants of Health (SDOH) recognized the impact of socioeconomical and environmental factors on individual and population health, which hold true for diabetes. ^{Ixxvii}
+While the Bree Collaborative convenes private and public healthcare stakeholders and provides clinical guidelines to support the delivery of high-quality, low-cost healthcare, preventing progression of diabetes and managing care for people with diabetes is a multifaceted challenge that requires the collective efforts of various sectors outside of healthcare.
+Traditionally the healthcare system has focused solely on the individual factors that influence health, such as diet, exercise, and family history of conditions among others.
+Research on the Social Determinants of Health (SDOH) has exposed the impact of socioeconomical and environmental factors on individual and population health, which hold true for diabetes.\\

 Food insecurity can contribute to the development of type 2 diabetes.
-Nutritious foods can be expensive, and cheaper options tend to be lower quality with high sugar, fat, and salt content. ^{Ixxviii} For people with diabetes, food insecurity affects the ability to manage blood sugar leading to higher HgA1c levels, diabetes complications and hospitalizations, and impacts mental health; also, skipping meals due to inability to afford food can increase risk for hypoglycemia.
+Nutritious foods can be too expensive, and cheaper options tend to be lower quality with high sugar, fat and salt content.
+For people with diabetes, insecurity affects the ability to manage blood sugar leading to higher HgA1c levels, diabetes complications and hospitalizations, and poor mental health; skipping meals due to inability to afford enough to eat can increase risk for hypoglycemia.
 Food deserts, or areas with limited availability of fresh and healthy food options, make it more difficult for individuals in those areas to access healthy options; food deserts are more likely to be in areas of poverty, which widens disparities in diabetes incidence and management by socioeconomic status and between different racial and ethnic groups.
-Food deserts have also been associated with poor HgA1c control, but future research is needed to investigate the mechanisms by which this association occurs and potential interventions to influence access to healthy foods, such as business incentives for companies to establish locations in underserved areas or regulations to control the quality and cost of food sold.
+Food deserts have also been associated with poor HgA1c control, but future research is needed to investigate the mechanisms by which this association occurs and potential interventions to influence access to healthy foods, such as business incentives for companies to establish locations in these underserved areas or regulations to control the quality and cost of food sold.

-Another area in need of further research is primary care quality and variation as new models emerge that are external to traditional healthcare delivery systems.
-Private organizations are increasingly providing access to medical care and visits; however, it is difficult to appraise the quality of these services when their processes are not transparent, and the evidence of their effectiveness is not published, or peer reviewed.
-The Bree Collaborative published guidance on the components of Primary Care (found here) including accountability, first contact, comprehensiveness, continuity, coordination and appropriateness of care including for behavioral health conditions; to be considered high quality primary care, all these components must be met at a minimum.
-Future research should investigate the quality of care delivered through contracts with private organizations, such as retailers, to determine their alignment with primary care tenets and identify potential interventions to ensure high quality primary care delivery.
+Another area in need of further research is primary care quality and variation as new models external to traditional healthcare delivery systems emerge.
+Private organizations are increasingly providing access to medical visits; however, it is difficult to understand the quality of these services when their processes are not transparent, and the evidence of their effectiveness has not been published or peer reviewed.
+The Bree Collaborative published guidance on the components of Primary Care (found here) including accountability, first contact, comprehensiveness, continuity, coordination and appropriateness of care including for behavioral health conditions; to be considered high quality primary care, all these components must be met.
+Future research should investigate the quality of care delivered through contracts with private organizations to determine their alignment with primary care tenets and identify potential interventions to ensure high quality primary care delivery.